SpeedyZ500/pytest-instructions/README.md

 - [2 Creating a Test File](#2-creating-a-test-file)

 ## 0 Creating and using a Virtual Environment

+This project assumes that you have VS Code installed already.
+Make sure you have the Pytest extension installed.

 **If you already have a virtual Environment set up you can skip to section 1**